dev-emekaa/dev-emekaa/README.md

 🏛️ Computer Science Major

-🤝 Team Player, Open to collaborate on projects of any complexity

 👨🏼‍🔧 Serial Builder, I'm either neck-deep in work projects, spinning up a new indie product, or building and contributing to open-source projects.

 🤍 Passionate about building innovative solutions that impact and transform lives.